UCSF-DataSci/09-second-exam-jengithubb/README.md

 ### 1.Walking speed analysis
 ####
 ![scatterplot](scatterplot.png)

 This plot shows the negative slope of the regression line indicates a decline in walking speed with age.

 ![Boxplot](Boxplot.png)

 This plot shows that individuals with higher education levels tend to have higher walking speeds, while those with lower education levels have lower walking speeds.

 ![Lineplot](Lineplot.png)

 This plot shows walking speed decreases with age across all education levels.
 Graduates consistently exhibit the highest walking speed across all ages.
 The lines are approximately parallel, indicating no significant interaction between education level and age.

 ### 2.Cost analysis
 ####
 ![Barplot](Barplot2.png)

 The bar plot shows the mean visit costs for each insurance type.

 ![Boxplot](Boxplot2.png)

 The box plot illustrates the distribution of visit costs for each insurance type.

 ### 3.Combined visualizations
 ####
 ![pairplot](pairplot.png)

+The pair plot visualizes the relationships between age, walking_speed, and visit_cost, with color encoding for education_level.
+Education level influences the distributions of walking speed, with graduates showing higher speeds and narrower distributions, while high school individuals exhibit lower speeds and broader variability.

 ![scatterplot](scatterplot3.png)
+This plot shows faceted scatter plots of walking_speed vs age across different insurance types and education levels.
+Walking speed trends are relatively consistent across insurance types, suggesting that education has a stronger effect on walking speed than insurance.

 ![lineplot](lineplot3.png)
+This line plot visualizes the trends in walking_speed over time for different insurance types.